The Aromas of Trees: Five PracticesOpen story

 In this companion practice, David G. Haskell invites us into the unique, and sometimes surprising, aromas of eleven different species of trees.

 David George Haskell is author of The Songs of Trees: Stories from Nature’s Great Connectors, winner of the 2020 Iris Book Award, the 2018 John Burroughs Medal, and named one of the Best Science Books of 2017 by NPR’s Science Friday.
 His first book, The Forest Unseen: A Year’s Watch in Nature, was winner of the National Academies’ Best Book Award for 2013, finalist for the 2013 Pulitzer Prize in nonfiction, winner of the 2013 Reed Environmental Writing Award, and winner of the 2012 National Outdoor Book Award for Natural History Literature.
-His latest book is Sounds Wild and Broken: Sonic Marvels, Evolution’s Creativity, and the Crisis of Sensory Extinction.
+His latest book, Sounds Wild and Broken: Sonic Marvels, Evolution’s Creativity, and the Crisis of Sensory Extinction, was a finalist for the Pulitzer Prize.
 He is a professor at the University of the South in Sewanee, Tennessee.

 Katherine Lehman, violinist, is an arts leader and educator creating a new vision for music in American communities.
 Currently Executive Director of the Boulder Philharmonic, her innovative Hearing Boulder initiative leverages great artistry to empower, inspire, and heal by first listening to our people and our planet.
 Lehman has led NEA-supported commissions and earned an ASCAP Adventurous Programming Award.
 Formerly, Lehman served as Professor of Violin at the University of the South, Director of the Sewanee Summer Music Festival, and Director of the Sewanee Performing Arts Series.
 Performing extensively as a soloist, chamber musician, and recording artist on Nashville’s Music Row, she appears on hundreds of albums, films, and videogame scores.
 Lehman studied at the Eastman School of Music and Northwestern University.
 She performs on an 1874 J.B.
 Vuillaume.